Frequently Asked Questions

 13) How do I become an IDS Self-Design major?

-All current NC State students wanting to become and/or add an IDS S-D major must have completed at least 12 hours of coursework at NC State.
+All current NC State students wanting to become and/or add an IDS Self-Design major must have completed at least 12 hours of coursework at NC State.
 Only current NC State students apply for admission to the major.
-Dates for application submission and links to necessary paperwork are online at: Self-Design B.A. and Self-Design B.S.
+Interested students should meet with Dr. Setzer to discuss application details.

 14) If I choose the IDS Self-Design major as a second major, what additional curriculum requirements are there?